 PADI Open Water Diver Course

 I did my PADI Open Water Diver course with Dive Goa in Candolim, Goa.
 The course runs over 4 full days, certifies you to dive up to 18 meters/60 feet anywhere in the world, and costs approx. INR 24,000.
 The same team also runs Dive Netrani in Murudeshwar, Karnataka, where the visibility is better, but the course costs slightly more at approx. INR 26,500.
 At both places, the diving season runs from October to May, and both PADI and SSI courses are offered.
-The instructors at Dive Goa are great, have a good degree of attention to detail, are patient and very encouraging.

 Other Recommended Dive Centres in India